A Tree Sperner Lemma: Abstract

 \section{Abstract}

-In this paper we prove a new combinatorial theorem for labellings of trees, and show that it is equivalent to a KKM-type theorem for finite covers of trees and to discrete and continuous fixed point theorems on finite trees.
-This is in analogy with the equivalence of the classical Sperner's lemma, KKM lemma, and the Brouwer fixed point theorem on simplices.
-Furthermore, we use these ideas to develop new KKM and fixed point theorems for infinite covers and infinite trees.
-Finally, we extend the KKM theorem on trees to an entirely new KKM theorem for cycles, and discuss interesting social consequences, including an application in voting theory.
+In this paper we prove a combinatorial theorem for finite labellings of trees, and show that it is equivalent to a theorem for finite covers of metric trees and a fixed point theorem on metric trees.
+We trace how these connections mimic the equivalence of the Brouwer fixed point theorem with the classical KKM lemma and Sperner's lemma.
+We also draw connections to a KKM-type theorem about infinite covers of metric trees and fixed point theorems for non-compact metric trees.
+Finally, we develop a new KKM-type theorem for cycles, and discuss interesting social consequences, including an application in voting theory.